chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 		day = '01'
 {% endhighlight %}

-The first alternative check is for no word indicating month and just a single digit found.
-In most cases, when we only have a year and a single number, that single number is a month.
+The first alternative check is for no word indicating month and just single digit found.
+In most cases, when we only have year and single number, that single number is month.
 Nobody writes year and day of a month that is not specified.

 In rare cases, this extra number means day of year.
 This converter is not equipped to deal with such scenario and if it is indeed what you have to deal with, you'd have to use Python's datetime module to convert it to a final date.
 It is easily achievable once you know this primary tool for dealing with dates in Python.

 In many scenarios, when the day is not found, we might want the whole date to be invalid.
-For my use, I still need the date, which is only used for getting approximate guesses to another object with another date (the ones with smallest timedelta between them being paired), so few days off are much less hurtful than not having a date at all.
+For my use, I still need the date, which is only used for getting approximate guesses to another object with another date (the ones with smallest timedelta between them being paired), so few days off are much less hurtful than not having date at all.

 If you want to not return any date if the day is missing, it is easy to change in this function.
-Because the final date generation will fail if any of the date elements is not set, all you have to do is change "day = '01'" to "day = None" in two places.
+Because final date generation will fail if year, month or day is not set, all you have to do is change "day = '01'" to "day = None" in two places.

 {% highlight python %}
 	elif month_word and not month_day: